ClarytyLLC/docs/src/docs/tutorials/pages/install-aiware-on-local-environment.md

 ## Before we begin <!-- {docsify-ignore} -->

-If you're new to Veritone aiWARE, we will recommend you to read about aiWARE and its benefits using the below links.
+If you're new to Veritone aiWARE, we recommend you read about aiWARE and its benefits using the below links.

 [aiWARE Overview]()